Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |authentication| image:: /images/startSP/authentication.png
    :alt: Select authentication

-Working with New, Edit and Display forms
+New, Edit, and Display forms
 **************************************************
 Once you connect to a SharePoint List, you can select which form you want to edit in the upper right corner of the editor: